Rustam-Z/machine-learning/README.md

 I found two good answers on why you should care.
 Firstly, Machine Learning (ML) is making computers do things that we’ve never made computers do before.
 If you want to do something new, not just new to you, but to the world, you can do it with ML.

 Secondly, if you don’t influence the world, the world will influence you.

+If you focus on results, you will never change.
+If you focus on change, you will get results.

 ## How to study?
 - **First, learn to learn.**